caiks/WBOT02/README.md

 Balanced valency compared to edge detection.
 Easier to implement than edge detection which is also absolute brightness independent.
 Perhaps we should do the bucketing based on the larger tiled area.
 Or perhaps we should detect the overall lighting and simply translate the fixed, with the bottom and top values larger or smaller as needed.
 Of course, films are set at the lighting levels desired by the director, and the light or dark is meaningful.
 Edge detection, being relative, in addition to surface might well be better.

+Local tiling.
+Could do hot scale when local tiling.
+Only scan if not off the edge.
+When doing random offset, instead of random centre, the offset is different for each scale except for no offset.
+Then have, say, 9 or 13 or 17 actions scale invariant actions depending on the number of tiles offset in each direction.
+Will require local tiling at 2 level too to make comparable.
+Alternative is to tiling in current scale and have scale change actions, ie 15 actions.
+This is simpler, and possibly better if the scale of the foreground objects changes slowly.
+Another alternative is combined scale and offset change, but this requires 54 actions, although perhaps we would require only 15 random before going topological in each slice.
+Note that we have up to 400 transitions since bidirectional, so 54 actions is probably ok since we are always on diagonal.
+Some actions will be disallowed anyway if they go off slice.
+Let's leave hot scale tiling for the moment, separating scale and offset actions has the benefit of less compute and is partly compensated for by topological search.
+Random local hotspot will probably grow less than hotspot plus hotscale.

+Topology Use unique slice and non reverse actions to prevent small loops, but probably doesn't matter if we are just interested in expected size including no change, especially if we use bidirectional.

 Remodelling.
 Driver models.
 If we remodel by inducing a new model from the history, remember that the sample is only representative for the hotspots of the old model.
 I suppose, however, the new model will only be a tidying up of weakened alignments and lopsidedness, so the new hotspots will proabably be fine and new samples will still be likely and representative.